 However, I also know incredibly talented musicians who don’t make anything licensing their music, because they haven't taken the time to learn what goes into successfully licensing their music.
 They approach the licensing industry in the same way they approach the music industry...
 They "blast" music supervisors with their music, and hope for the best.
 Unfortunately, this approach will never work in their favor.

-Licensing your music isn’t a get rich quick scheme.
-It’s a great way to methodically build a highly profitable, consistent and reliable income stream doing what you love - writing music!
+Licensing your music isn’t a get rich quick scheme (although it's much better than a stay poor slowly scheme).
+Sync licensing is a great way to methodically build a highly profitable, consistent and reliable income stream doing what you love - writing music!